Juniper/terraform-provider-mist/docs/data-sources/org_gatewaytemplates.md

 page_title: "mist_org_gatewaytemplates Data Source - terraform-provider-mist"
 subcategory: "WAN Assurance"
 description: |-
-  This data source provides the list of Gateway Templates.A Gateway template can be used to define generic gateway configuration at the org level andbe applied to one or multiple Sites.
+  This data source provides the list of Gateway Templates.
+  A Gateway template can be used to define generic gateway configuration at the org level andbe applied to one or multiple Sites.
 It works like a blueprint of the network of the site.
 ---

 # mist_org_gatewaytemplates (Data Source)

-This data source provides the list of Gateway Templates.A Gateway template can be used to define generic gateway configuration at the org level andbe applied to one or multiple Sites.
+This data source provides the list of Gateway Templates.
+A Gateway template can be used to define generic gateway configuration at the org level andbe applied to one or multiple Sites.
 It works like a blueprint of the network of the site.

 ## Example Usage